bertomartin/nickjj.github.io/_posts/2016-04-14-alpine-based-docker-images-make-a-difference-in-real-world-apps.md

 Up until recently, you only had 3 choices as a base OS.
 You could choose to use Jessie, Wheezy or Slim.
 However, now you can also choose Alpine as a base.

-I imagine most people used the slim variant, and then installed things like `build-essential` in their `Dockerfile` if they needed it to compile libraries that their app's packages use.
+I imagine most people used the Slim variant, and then installed things like `build-essential` in their `Dockerfile` if they needed it to compile libraries that their app's packages use.

-Today I tried out Alpine and here's the results.
+In this post you're going to see how Alpine compares to Debian Jessie (Slim) and also learn how to optimize the Alpine version even more.

 ### What's considered a real world application?